International and regional cooperation

 • Canada (resident in Ottawa).

-• Ukraine, Belarus and Moldova (resident in Kiev).
+• Ukraine and Moldova (resident in Kiev) - 2 defence attachés.

-• France, Denmark, Finland, Norway and Sweden (resident in Riga).
+• Sweden, Denmark, Norway and Finland (resident in Stockholm).

 • Poland, the Czech Republic, Slovakia and Hungary (resident in Warsaw).